unni-krishnan-95/copy/_posts/2017-01-07-sans-2016-holiday-hack-challenge.md

 <a href="/images/hh47.png"><img src="/images/hh47.png"></a>

-Since the website is the same as the first one we did, I remembered something __Minty Candycane__ told me
+Since the website is the same as the first one we did, I remembered something __Minty Candycane__ told me.

 <a href="/images/hh48.png"><img src="/images/hh48.png"></a>